 House of Commons Library briefing on children and young people’s mental health policyJump to full report >>

 Mental health problems which begin in childhood and adolescence can have a range of negative impacts on individuals and families, which can continue into adult life unless properly treated.
-The majority of adult mental health problems begin in childhood, with 50 per cent of adult mental health problems (excluding dementia) start before the age of 15, and 75 per cent start before the age of 18.
+The majority of adult mental health problems begin in childhood, with 50 per cent of adult mental health problems (excluding dementia) starting before the age of 15, and 75 per cent starting before the age of 18.

 The 2010-2015 Coalition Government committed to improving mental health for children and young people, as part of their commitment to achieving “parity of esteem” between physical and mental health, and to improving the lives of children and young people.
 The 2011 mental health strategy, No Health without Mental Health, pledged to provide early support for mental health problems, and the former Deputy Prime Minister’s 2014 strategy, Closing the Gap: priorities for essential change in mental health, included actions such as improving access to psychological therapies for children and young people.
 The Department of Health and NHS England established a Children and Young People’s Mental Health and Wellbeing Taskforce which reported in March 2015 (Future in Mind) and set out ambitions for improving care over the next five years.